-Storytelling is an effective way to share information about your campaign.
+Storytelling--or talking about a personal experience--is an effective way to share information about your campaign.
 People tend to connect with stories on a deeper, more personal level than facts or statistics.
 The more deeply they feel an issue, the more likely people will want to take action.
 Stories are particularly important when trying to create cultural change-the stories we hear in movies, television, books, and from friends have a great deal of influence over how we view ourselves and others.
+Entertainment media may use stories that are loosely based on truth or may create a composite that includes various people's experiences into the life of one character.
+This will work for television, movies, even songs.
+But if you are using storytelling as a tactic to shift culture or build empathy for your cause, it's best to rely on true stories--your own personal experience or those of your constituents.

 All stories have a beginning, a middle, and an end-called the "story arc."
 They typically include a protagonist (central person or people), a struggle, and an outcome.
+Stories are most powerful when they are authentic and told from the first person.
+However, if that isn't possible make certain you have permission to share someone else's story before you talk about their experiences.